jakopako/goskyr/README.md

         layout: "<layout>"
     ```

     As can be seen, a component has to define which part of the date it covers (at least one part has to be covered).
 Next, the location of this component has to be defined.
 This is done the same way as we defined the location for a text field string.
-Finally, we need to define the layout which is done the 'go-way' as this crawler is written in go.
+Finally, we need to define the layout which is done the 'go-way' as this scraper is written in go.
 For more details check out [this](https://yourbasic.org/golang/format-parse-string-time-date-example/) link or have a look at the numerous examples in the `concerts-config.yml` file.